10 Early Labour Signs: How You Will Know Your Baby Is Coming

 - Early Labour – You Lose the Mucus Plug

 Losing the mucus plug, or having a bloody ‘show’ is another early sign that you might be in labour.
 However, some people don’t have this until right before the baby actually comes out.

 - Your Waters Break

-For some people, your waters breaking are one of the earliest signs of labour and one of the biggest and most obvious signs the baby is coming.
+For some people, your waters breaking are one of the earliest labour signs and one of the biggest and most obvious signs the baby is coming.

 - Contractions Start